 While there are no side-effects being reported specific to people with epilepsy, it is important to note that fever is a potential side effect that could trigger a seizure for some people with epilepsy.
 Antipyretics, i.e. medicines that help regulate temperature; for example, paracetamol, taken regularly for 48 hours after the vaccination (or for the duration of fever) will help minimise this risk.

-When the time comes to being vaccinated, is there any specific advice for people with epilepsy?
+Is there any specific advice around vaccination for people with epilepsy?

 The advice would be the same as with any other vaccine.
 Have plenty of rest before and after the vaccine and plan your day around your vaccine so you’re not rushing and overly stressed.